Is a Space Maintainer Needed for My Child?

 Related Post5 Ways Your Child Can Prevent Dental Emergencies

 Regardless of how they prematurely lost a baby tooth, it is important that a space maintainer be used as a placeholder for eventual adult teeth.
 If a gap is left unattended, nearby teeth will loosen and tilt toward the empty space.
-This is undesirable as it could cause oral-related issues down the road that will require corrective orthodontic treatment
+This is undesirable as it could cause oral-related issues down the road that will require corrective orthodontic treatment.

 2. Tooth Extraction Due to Decay